 - Porcelain, Ceramic & Clay Occupations

-According to the Centers for Disease Control and Prevention (CDC), around 1.7 million U.S. workers are exposed to silica particles, and therefore, are at risk of developing silicosis or other occupational diseases.
+According to the Centers for Disease Control and Prevention (CDC), around two million U.S. workers are exposed to silica particles, and therefore, are at risk of developing silicosis or other occupational diseases.

 Silica Dust Exposure is Preventable

 Exposure to silica dust is preventable, which makes the numerous illnesses and injuries related to the mineral compound so unfortunate.
 Health and safety guidelines exist to reduce or prevent exposure, such as proper use of personal protective equipment (PPE).
-Sadly, many of the workers who have developed serious medical conditions due to silica exposure were not equipped with proper safety gear by their employers.
+Sadly, many of the workers who have developed serious medical conditions due to silica exposure were not equipped with proper safety gear or training.

 If you or someone you love has been exposed to silica dust and are experiencing symptoms of silicosis or other related occupational diseases, contact AkinMears, L.L.P. to speak with one of our silicosis lawyers.
-If you are suffering the side effects of an employer’s failure to provide a safe and healthy working environment, you may be entitled to compensation.
+If you are suffering injuries due to silicosis, you may be entitled to compensation.

 Call Akin Mears, L.L.P. toll free at 855-489-7853 to schedule a free consultation of your potential silicosis claim.